-Intermediate Conversation Program
+Intermediate Business Program

 This class is designed with instruction focusing on English skills for the world of business and economics.
 Students will lead and participate in weekly meetings, practice negotiating skills, considerably expand their general knowledge of American business culture, and increase their self-confidence when writing and speaking in different business situations and environments.
 Topics include career management, product descriptions, corporate entertaining, public relations, managerial skills, technical terms and abbreviations, business metaphors and fixed expressions in the context of price and money.
-Students will be tested weekly for business vocabulary skills and on a bi-weekly basis for meeting and inter-personal skills.

 This class allows students of Business English to use graphs, charts, PowerPoint and overhead projector formats to make presentations, present business plans, and describe company structures, in groups and individually.
 Students will be required to make presentations where they display effective communication and organizational skills.